FAQs

 Can I still drink alcohol/go out with friends while working with you?

-Absolutely!
 I’m all about encouraging people to build sustainable habits that will help them live healthy, happy lives long beyond the time we spend working together.
 While drinking alcohol can have negative effects on your body, including impacted sleep and recovery, there are ways of building it into your programme that mean you can still achieve fat loss.

 All I ask is that my clients are honest when filling in their sheets, and that they track all calories, including any questionable food choices made while under the influence.
 I’m not an advocate of alcohol but I don’t want to stop people from having meaningful social lives.
 How we accommodate drinking in your plan will be specific to your needs and goals.
+Nonetheless, it is worth stating: alcohol is conclusively terrible for your physical health, and my clients who reduce intake often see the results they want faster.

 Gym memberships are already expensive, why should I pay for coaching on top of that?